Twitter Header Dimensions

 Before we dive into some optimization tactics, let’s go over Twitter’s recommended guidelines for header images.

 - Header photo recommended dimensions are 1500px by 500px, which has an aspect ratio of 3:1

 - Photos can be in any of the following formats: JPG, GIF, or PNG.
 (Twitter does not support animated GIFs for profile or header images.)

 Here’s the problem…

-Even if you follow these guidelines, your header image may still look like crap after you’ve uploaded.
+Even if you follow these guidelines, your header image may not look right after you’ve uploaded it.
 That’s because you need to account for your profile picture and the “invisible area”.

 In reality, the recommended Twitter header dimensions actually look like this: